 This course is designed to connect algebra to a student's real life using application-based problems and real-life scenarios.
 Students will review and strengthen their algebra and problem-solving skills while studying investments, banking, automobile expenses, credit, insurance and household budgeting.
 Selected advanced mathematical topics may include piecewise functions, regression, limits, exponential functions and linear/quadratic systems.
 This course may be used as one of the three mathematical courses required for a Regents diploma, but is not intended for students who have successfully completed Algebra II or higher.

 PREREQUISITE: Geometry

 ASSESSMENTS UTILIZED: Quizzes and tests

 SUMMER ASSIGNMENT: None

 HOMEWORK: Daily

-COURSE EXPECTATIONS: It is expected that students complete projects and participate in class
+COURSE EXPECTATIONS: It is expected that students complete projects and participate in class discussions.

-discussions.

-INTRODUCTION TO COLLEGE ALGEBRA COURSE #: 314 CREDIT: 1 COURSE DESCRIPTION:
+INTRODUCTION TO COLLEGE ALGEBRA COURSE #: 314

+CREDIT: 1

+COURSE DESCRIPTION:

 A fourth year math option, this course emphasizes advanced algebraic applications such as quadratic, polynomial, exponential, trigonometric and logarithmic functions, matrices, and series and sequences.
 Although students cannot earn college credit by taking this course, Introduction to College Algebra will help prepare college-bound students for math courses that may be included in the required core curriculum for non-math majors.

-PREREQUISITE: Algebra II or Financial Algebra
+PREREQUISITE: Algebra II or Financial Algebra or College Ready Mathematics

 ASSESSMENTS UTILIZED: Tests and quizzes

 SUMMER ASSIGNMENT: None

 HOMEWORK: Minimum 20 minutes daily

-COLLEGE READY MATHEMATICS COURSE #: 325 CREDIT: 1
+COLLEGE READY MATHEMATICS

+COURSE #: 325

+CREDIT: 1

 COURSE DESCRIPTION:

 This course is designed to provide a reinforcement of algebra skills and an in-depth study of trigonometry with additional topics in statistics and matrices.
 Prior knowledge of trigonometry will be extended to extensive manipulations with trigonometric identities and equations.
 The statistics portion of this course will relate the visual displays and summary statistics learned in prior courses to exploring data, assessing normality, and examining relationships given bivariate data.
 College Ready Math could satisfy a student's third credit for mathematics while sufficiently preparing the student for the mathematical demands of college courses contained within non-math or science majors.
+As this course is not approved by the NCAA those seeking credit accreditation can take Introduction to College Algebra.

 PREREQUISITE: Geometry

 ASSESSMENTS UTILIZED: Tests, projects and quizzes

 SUMMER ASSIGNMENT: None

 HOMEWORK: Daily

-COURSE EXPECTATIONS: Students should expect long-term assignments as well as collaboration

-opportunities with their peers.
+COURSE EXPECTATIONS: Students should expect long-term assignments as well as collaboration opportunities with their peers.

-INTRO TO STATISTICS COURSE #: 312 CREDIT: 1 COURSE DESCRIPTION:
+INTRODUCTION TO SPORTS ANALYTICS COURSE #: 311

+CREDIT: 1

+COURSE DESCRIPTION: